-The multidisciplinary team at Baylor Jack and Jane Hamilton Heart and Vascular Hospital is committed to you and your heart health.
-We're here to help you understand more about heart failure and what you can do about it, and ready to work with you and your health care provider.
+The multidisciplinary team at Baylor Scott & White Heart and Vascular Hospital – Dallas is committed to you and your heart health.
+We're here to help you understand more about heart failure and what you can do about it, and ready to work with you and your healthcare provider.

 Treatment options for heart failure include a left-ventricular assist device (LVAD), the total artificial heart and heart transplant.

-Cardiac replacement using a total artificial heart as a bridge to transplantation is possible through Baylor Heart and Vascular Services at Dallas.
+Cardiac replacement using a total artificial heart as a bridge to transplantation is possible through services provided at Baylor Scott & White Heart and Vascular – Dallas and Baylor University Medical Center.
 The total artificial heart is a blood pump which eliminates the symptoms and source of end-stage heart failure by replacing both failing heart ventricles and the four heart valves.
 Patients must meet certain criteria to be suitable candidates for the total artificial heart.